cancui0403/tggl/README.md

       * **Lower weight**: Weaker penalty, allows variables to be active in this group more easily.

 The package automatically handles the hierarchical order (leaves to root) internally.

-This is the final section of your README, focusing on the **Algorithms and Methodology**.

-It contrasts the original Variational Method (Kim & Xing) with your efficient BCD implementation, highlighting the "Exact Zeros" capability and "Linear Complexity" of `tggl`.

 ---